craftingcity/The-Known-World/Prenotes Nov 02 23.md

 	- [ ] intro / recap?

 ### Intro

-When last we left our heroes they all got fucking petrified.
+When last we left our heroes, they all got fucked.
 On a sidequest to earn some coin and reputation, a group of basilisks eventually petrified three of the four of you, leaving Nala - thankfully an alchemist in training - all alone.

 With haste, Nala took the corpses of the beasts and the still-stone forms of her friends and comrades into their Bag of Rooms, alongside all of the other magical accoutrements that fell about the battlefield during her intra-planar management.